Canadian TaxesMedical Expenses You Can Claim On Your Canadian Income Tax Return

 Discussion: Were there any years that you could have claimed certain medical expenses but didn’t because you weren’t aware?

-Leave me your comments below.
+Could you leave me your comments below?

 Mr.CBB